amansahil/lyra-js/README.md

 # Lyra-JS
-A tiny javascript library that makes code look neater, dates easier and much more.
+A tiny javascript utility library that makes code look neater, dates easier and much more.

 ## Installation